lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

 Understanding of mounting and the concept of the mount point is important for using filesystems and object storage.
-A mount point is a directory (typically an empty one) in the currently accessible file system on which an additional filesystem is mounted (i.e., logically attached).
+A mount point is a directory (typically an empty one) in the currently accessible filesystem on which an additional filesystem is mounted (i.e., logically attached).
 The default mount points for a system are the directories in which filesystems will be automatically mounted unless told by the user to do otherwise.
 All partitions are attached to the system via a mount point.
 The mount point defines the place of a particular data set in the filesystem.
 Usually, all